Aryna Sabalenka vs. Jasmine Paolini: Prediction and Match Betting Odds | China Open

 Aryna Sabalenka vs. Jasmine Paolini Trends and Insights

-- Through 66 matches over the past 12 months (across all court surfaces), Sabalenka has played 20.9 games per match and won 58.3% of them.
+- Sabalenka has played 66 matches over the past year (across all court types), and 20.9 games per match.

-- In her 50 matches in the past 12 months across all court surfaces, Paolini is averaging 21.4 games per match and winning 49.8% of those games.
+- In her 50 matches in the past 12 months across all court types, Paolini is averaging 21.4 games per match and winning 49.8% of those games.

-- In 34 matches on hard courts in the past year, Paolini has averaged 20.0 games per match and 9.4 games per set, winning 50.5% of those games.
+- Paolini has averaged 20.0 games per match and 9.4 games per set in 34 matches on hard courts in the past 12 months, winning 50.5% of those games.

-- Sabalenka has taken three sets versus Paolini (good for a 60.0% win percentage), compared to Paolini's two.
+- In terms of sets, Sabalenka has taken three versus Paolini (60.0%), while Paolini has captured two.

-- Sabalenka and Paolini have competed in 46 total games, and Sabalenka has won more often, claiming 24 of them.
+- Sabalenka has the edge in 46 total games versus Paolini, taking 24 of them.

-- Sabalenka and Paolini have squared off two times, averaging 23 games and 2.5 sets per match.
+- In two matches between Sabalenka and Paolini, they have played 23.0 games and 2.5 sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.